sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 You can do this in the OpenShift Console under `Home -> Projects -> Create Project` or from the command line with "oc new-project gitops-user1".
 You can run the CLI commands in an `OpenShift command line terminal`.

-> Note: you can open the terminal from the top right of the OpenShift Console, where you will see the ">_" icon.
+> Note: you can access the command line (terminal) from the top right of the OpenShift Console, where you will see the ">_" icon.

 `You will use the project you just cerated for all further activities.`